grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Hemi pulled down the ship-to-ship mic.
 "I understand, Captain Shakes.
 Remember, _gentle_ is the word."

-"I'm allllways fuckin' genteel."
+"I yam allllways fuckin' genteel."

 "We are going to take the _Prospect_ down to sail-out depth now.
 Hold tight until I give you the go."

 [//]: # (### they dive to sail-out depth)

-Hemi got on the ship PA and flipped the switch for both internal and external speakers.
+Hemi got on the ship PA and flipped the switches for both internal and external speakers.
 "Gregory, lock down all the external hatches as you come back inside.
 Owen and Bastian, come up to the control room --- we are going to dive the boat to sail-out depth."

 Moments later the entire crew converged on the control room.

-Percy looked at Chips, knowing the question she wanted to ask was obvious and unnecessary, but she asked it anyway.
-"Why the fuck are you here?"
+Percy looked at Chips, knowing the question she wanted to ask was obvious and unnecessary, but she asked it anyway: "Why the fuck are you here?"

 "If we fuckin' go down, I want to be right next to you when you know death is on you, Captain Percy.
 I want to be able to look you in the eye when tell you: I fuckin' told ya so," said Chips.